-- Visit our Marketplace to learn about numerous partners and solutions offered: https://marketplace. intacct.com/
+- Visit our Marketplace to learn about the numerous partners and solutions offered.

 - Our Systems Integration Group has the AR Accelerator add-in for customers that have a lockbox at their bank already.
 This is an excellent time to consider setting one up, if you don’t have one.
 A lockbox service can eliminate having to collect receipts at a central location, as well as eliminate the need to handle mail for internal staff.

-- Bank feeds provide an electronic option or to import a clearing file.
+- Bank feeds provide an electronic option to import a clearing file.

 - Spend Management can be an option if you haven’t implemented electronic approvals in spending processes (AP, PO, EE) or general ledger.
 Now would be an excellent time to implement.

-- The concept of a ‘Resources’ dashboard may be helpful – examples to include: urls for different types of documents around processes, or forms, or other types of information to help staff members.
+- The concept of a ‘Resources’ dashboard may be helpful – examples include URLs for different types of documents around processes, forms, or other types of information to help staff members.